nimsara1999/intellimate/README.md

 There are 6 main steps in the development process.
 1. Develop the main hardware structure.
-2. Develop robot movements and eye reactions.
+2. Develop robot movements, eye reactions and how use tof sensors.
 3. Research and develop image recognition on locally.
 4. Research and develop voice recognition.
 5. Combine image and voice recognition on esp32-s3-eye and test.